sergejsha/magnet/README.md

 # Getting started

-1. Initializing Magnet.
-This step has to be done once for the main application module only.
-It allows Magnet to find all implementations located in main and library modules, which makes dependency inversion between modules possible.
+1. Initializing Magnet - create an empty marker interface in your main application module and annotate it.
+This allows Magnet to find all implementations located in either main or library modules, which makes [dependency inversion][1] between modules possible.

 ```kotlin
 @Magnetizer